 Notwithstanding over 35 years of litigation, the State provides State aid to school districts of the State in amounts provided in the State Budget each year.
-These now include equalization aid, special education categorical aid, transportation aid, preschool education aid, instructional supplement aid, supplemental core curriculum standards aid, distance learning network aid, bilingual aid, security aid, adjustment aid and other aid determined in the discretion of the Commissioner.
+These now include equalization aid, special education categorical aid, transportation aid, preschool education aid, instructional supplement aid, security aid, adjustment aid and other aid determined in the discretion of the Commissioner.